courses

 The Process:

-Proposal/Outline: The selected topic area and outline for article is to submitted by the first Wednesday of October
+Proposal/Outline: The selected topic area and outline for presentation is to submitted by the first Wednesday of October.
+Once the topic is accepted, the information should be gathered, synthesized, and presented in class.

 The Grade: